yankailab/OpenKAI/README.md

 # OpenKAI

 ## What is it?
 OpenKAI (Kinetic AI) is a framework that combines AI and robot controllers.
-OpenKAI is designed to be highly customizable for versatile applications, yet light weight to be ran on embedded hardwares, and a simple code architecture that is easy for expansion and maintenance.
+OpenKAI is designed to be highly customizable for versatile applications, yet light weight to run on embedded hardwares, and a simple code architecture that is easy for expansion and maintenance.

 ## Platform
 OpenKAI is supposed to behave as a companion computer that commands an external low-level robotic controller.
 Supported hardware for the companiton computer currently are